MarcelloSCavalcanti/MarcelloSCavalcanti/README.md

 ### 📂 Featured projects

 - **Personal Cleaner Frontend**
-  Responsive website for a cleaning service, built with HTML, CSS, JavaScript and Bootstrap, focusing on clear structure and mobile‑first design.
+  Responsive website for a cleaning service, built with HTML, CSS, JavaScript and Bootstrap, focusing on clear structure and mobile-first design.

 - **Landing Page Collection**
   A set of landing pages designed to load fast and guide users to action with clean layouts and simple navigation.